makedirectory/alpaca-api-scaffolding/README.md

     docker run -it --rm trading-strategy
     ```

+Program runs in an infinite loop and does daily trading.
+To stop it, press ctrl+c.
+Stocks will manually have to be sold, and orders cancelled, via `python close_all_positions.py`

 Please note that the program uses Alpaca API for trading, and thus requires valid API credentials.
 Replace `APCA_API_KEY_ID` and `APCA_API_SECRET_KEY` in the Python config.py file with your actual API key ID and secret key.

+## Disclaimer

+This software is for educational purposes only.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.
+Do not risk money which you are afraid to lose.
+There might be bugs in the code - this software DOES NOT come with ANY warranty.